Byont-Ventures/hackathon/frontend/README.md

 ## Challenge 5 - Minting 🪙

-Now that we know how to get the NFT data to display, let's mint some NFTs!
+Now that we know how to get the NFT data to display let's mint some NFTs!
 We have already deployed a smart contract on the Goerli testnet: `https://goerli.etherscan.io/address/0x7e7cfcfe861ea8bc27afa0018fa2f3c3140393cd`.
 This contract is a simple ERC721 contract that allows anyone to mint an NFT.

-The goal of this challenge is to mint an NFT using the `mint()` function of the smart contract.
+This challenge aims to mint an NFT using the `mint()` function of the smart contract.
 The `mint()` function takes a single parameter: the address of the owner of the NFT.
 The owner of the NFT is the address that will receive the NFT.

 Until now, we have only been reading data from the blockchain.
 Now it's time to write data to the blockchain.
 To do so, we need to connect our wallet to the application.
 Using [RainbowKit](https://www.rainbowkit.com/docs/introduction), an [abstraction](https://youtu.be/DKce4wCe2zI) around Wagmi, we can connect almost any wallet we want.

 Now it's up to you to:

 - Implement RainbowKit in the application;
-- Build a form that takes a user input for the mint amount
+- Build a form that takes user input for the mint amount;
-- Create a mint button
+- Create a mint button;
-- Switch to the Goerli testnet
+- Switch to the Goerli testnet;
-- `mint` a couple of NFTs
+- `mint` a couple of NFTs;
-- Display the current amount minted => `totalSUpply`
+- Display the current amount minted => `totalSupply`;
-- Display the max amount that can be minted => `maxSupply`
+- Display the max amount of NFTs for the entire collection => `maxSupply`.

-> **Note**: You can take a look [here](https://github.com/rainbow-me/rainbowkit/tree/main/examples/with-next-mint-nft) for an example on how to use Wagmi and RainbowKit to create a minting page.
+> **Note**: You can take a look [here](https://github.com/rainbow-me/rainbowkit/tree/main/examples/with-next-mint-nft) for an example of how to use Wagmi and RainbowKit to create a minting page.

 ### What is minting?